Gretchen Franklin: Acting career

 Franklin appeared in several productions for the BBC and on stage.
 One of Franklin's best known stage roles was playing Mrs Roper in the 1958 play Verdict by British mystery writer Agatha Christie.
 It was produced by Peter Saunders and directed by Charles Hickman, and ran for 250 performances.

 Franklin was acting on stage in the West End in Spring and Port Wine in 1965 when she was cast as the first Mrs Alf Garnett in a pilot episode of Till Death Us Do Part, with Warren Mitchell.
 However, she missed the chance to become a permanent part in what was to become a successful series – because she couldn't obtain her release from her stage role (unable to take a regular role in the series, it was Franklin who recommended her friend Dandy Nichols for the part in the series).
 Franklin and Nichols have cameo parts in two films directed by Richard Lester, the Beatles film Help!
 (1965) and How I Won the War (1967) which stars John Lennon.

-Later Franklin had regular roles in several television series, including Crossroads, in which she played Myrtle Cavendish (later Harvey); the short-lived soap Castle Haven; the sitcom George and Mildred as Mildred's mother, Mrs Tremble, and Rising Damp as Rigsby's Aunt Maud.
+Franklin later had regular roles in several television series, including Crossroads, in which she played Myrtle Cavendish (later Harvey); the short-lived soap Castle Haven; the sitcom George and Mildred as Mildred's mother, Mrs Tremble, and Rising Damp as Rigsby's Aunt Maud.
 She was also a regular supporting figure on television dramas such as Dixon of Dock Green and Z-Cars.
 She appeared with Eartha Kitt in an episode of the British espionage series The Protectors ("A Pocket Full of Posies", 1974) performing a song and dance routine.
 She had bit parts in series such as Danger Man, Follyfoot and the final Quatermass serial in 1979.

 Franklin also played the troubled mother Mrs Janes in an episode of the television adaptation of Enid Blyton's Famous Five ("Five on Billycock Hill", 1978) and played the witch Cordelia at the end of the first episode of The Black Adder ("The Foretelling", 1983) starring Rowan Atkinson.

 Franklin appeared in an early episode of Keeping Up Appearances broadcast in 1990.